The Lost Paris Tapes

-The Lost Paris Tapes is the title given to a recorded collection of unedited poems and songs by rock musician and poet Jim Morrison, lead singer of the Doors.
+The Lost Paris Tapes is the title given to a recorded collection of unedited poems and songs by musician Jim Morrison, lead singer of the Doors.
 Although Morrison intentionally made the recordings, they are considered bootlegs because they were never officially released to the public in their unedited form by Morrison or his heirs.

 The title of the collection is however a misnomer, because the bulk of the recordings were made in Los Angeles in February 1969; long before Morrison traveled to Paris.
 Morrison took these Los Angeles recordings with him to Paris, where they were found among his belongings after his death.

 Background

-An almost identical copy of the February 1969 original recording with the very same track listings, that had been in Morrison's possession during his final stay in Paris, was given to composer Fred Myrow in May of 1969.
+An almost identical copy of the February 1969 original recording with the very same track listings, that had been in Morrison's possession during his final stay in Paris, was given to composer Fred Myrow in May 1969.
 Myrow who had composed original music for Morrison's film HWY: An American Pastoral, was provided with the only known copy possibly to "give Myrow a better sense of [Morrison's] own work, either while he composed music for HWY or perhaps with plans to have him work on his [forthcoming] poetry album."
-In 1994 Myrow recalled in an interview:
+In a 1994 interview, Myrow recalled:

 The bootleg also contains Earth, Air, Fire, Water, a poetry piece taken from Feast of Friends, a film produced by Paul Ferrara, Jim Morrison, and the Doors, as well as Dawn's Highway and Phone Booth, both taken from HWY: An American Pastoral.